-3.3.2 Joint coordinates, constraints, and errors
+3.4.2 Joint coordinates, constraints, and errors

 Each different joint and connector type restricts the motion between two bodies to M degrees of freedom, for some M < 6.
 Sometimes, the joint also defines a set of M coordinates that parameterize these M DOFs.
 For example, the hinge joint described above is parameterized by θ .
-Other examples are given in Section 3.4: a 2 DOF cylindrical has coordinates z and θ , a 3 DOF gimbal joint is parameterized by the roll-pitch-yaw angles θ , φ , and ψ , etc. When $\mathbf{T}{CD} = \mathbf{I}$ (where \mathbf{I} is the identity transform), the coordinates are usually all equal to zero, and the joint is said to be in the zero state.
+Other examples are given in Section 3.5: a 2 DOF cylindrical has coordinates z and θ , a 3 DOF gimbal joint is parameterized by the roll-pitch-yaw angles θ , φ , and ψ , etc. When $\mathbf{T}{CD} = \mathbf{I}$ (where \mathbf{I} is the identity transform), the coordinates are usually all equal to zero, and the joint is said to be in the zero state.

 As explained in Section 1.2, ArtiSynth uses a full coordinate formulation for dynamic simulation.
-That means that instead of using joint coordinates to describe system state, it uses the combined full coordinates \mathbf{q} of all dynamic components.
-For example, a model consisting of a single rigid body connected to ground by a hinge joint will have 6 that restrict the body velocities \mathbf{u} computed at each simulation step, usually by solving an MLCP like (1.6).
+That means that instead of using joint coordinates to describe system state, it uses the combined full coordinates q of all dynamic components.
+For example, a model consisting of a single rigid body connected to ground by a hinge joint will have 6 DOF (corresponding to the 6 DOF of the body), rather than the 1 DOF implied by the hinge joint.
+The DOF restrictions imposed by the joints are then enforced by a set of linearized constraint relationships that restrict the body velocities \mathbf{u} computed at each simulation step, usually by solving an MLCP like (1.6).
 As explained in Section 1.2, the right side vectors \mathbf{g} and \mathbf{n} in (3.9) contain time derivative terms, which for simplicity much of the following presentation will assume to be 0.